To Shuffle or not to Shuffle: Auditing DP-SGD with Shuffling: Abstract

 \section{Abstract}

-The Differentially Private Stochastic Gradient Descent (DP-SGD) algorithm allows the training of machine learning (ML) models with formal Differential Privacy (DP) guarantees.
-Since DP-SGD processes training data in batches, it employs Poisson sub-sampling to select each batch at every step.
-However, it has become common practice to replace sub-sampling with shuffling owing to better compatibility and computational overhead.
-At the same time, we do not know how to compute tight theoretical guarantees for shuffling; thus, DP guarantees of models privately trained with shuffling are often reported as though Poisson sub-sampling was used.
+The Differentially Private Stochastic Gradient Descent (DP-SGD) algorithm supports the training of machine learning (ML) models with formal Differential Privacy (DP) guarantees.
+Traditionally, DP-SGD processes training data in batches using Poisson subsampling to select each batch at every iteration.
+More recently, shuffling has become a common alternative due to its better compatibility and lower computational overhead.
+However, computing tight theoretical DP guarantees under shuffling remains an open problem.
+As a result, models trained with shuffling are often evaluated as if Poisson subsampling were used, which might result in incorrect privacy guarantees.

-This prompts the need to verify whether gaps exist between the theoretical DP guarantees reported by state-of-the-art models and their actual leakage.
-To do so, we introduce a novel DP auditing procedure to analyze DP-SGD with shuffling and show that DP models trained with this approach have considerably overestimated privacy guarantees (up to 4 times).
-In the process, we assess the impact on privacy leakage of several parameters, including batch size, privacy budget, and threat model.
+This raises a compelling research question: can we verify whether there are gaps between the theoretical DP guarantees reported by state-of-the-art models using shuffling and their actual leakage?
+To do so, we define novel DP-auditing procedures to analyze DP-SGD with shuffling and measure their ability to tightly estimate privacy leakage vis-\`a-vis batch sizes, privacy budgets, and threat models.
+Overall, we demonstrate that DP models trained using this approach have considerably overestimated their privacy guarantees (by up to 4 times).
+However, we also find that the gap between the theoretical Poisson DP guarantees and the actual privacy leakage from shuffling is not uniform across all parameter settings and threat models.
 Finally, we study two common variations of the shuffling procedure that result in even further privacy leakage (up to 10 times).
-Overall, our work attests to the risk of using shuffling instead of Poisson sub-sampling vis-\`a-vis privacy leakage from DP-SGD.
+Overall, our work highlights the risk of using shuffling instead of Poisson subsampling in the absence of rigorous analysis methods.